-Dr. Todd Riddle DC talks to Dr Trosclair on A Doctors Perspective Podcast
+Dr. Bethany Buryta, DC talks to Dr. Justin Trosclair DC on A Doctor's Perspective Podcast.…

 Combination of soft tissue modalities and rehab is Dr. Todd Riddle’s specialty as he teaches at a Chiropractic College as well as weekend seminars of FAKTR.
 Evidence Based versus Clinical Outcomes- why don’t they always match up.
 Why have a residency program?